gmallisai/CanVas_ClinVar-Datasets---EDA-Classic-ML/README.md

-# MARGINAL-software

-# What it does?
+# What is it?

-MARGINAL is a software that includes a machine learning model to support variant classification in BRCA1 and BRCA2 genes based on ACMG-AMP guidelines.
+A machine learning model to support variant classification in BRCA1 and BRCA2 genes based on ACMG-AMP guidelines.

 # Excel files